grussorusso/serverledge/README.md

 ![ServerlEdge](docs/logo.png)

-ServerlEdge is a Function-as-a-Service (FaaS) platform specifically designed to work in Edge/Fog environments.
+Serverledge is a Function-as-a-Service (FaaS) platform designed to work in Edge-Cloud environments.

-## Architecture

-ServerlEdge currently relies on a server component that executes functions locally.
-Functions are executed within containers.
-Each container is equipped with an **Executor** component, which is a simple HTTP server.
-The Executor listen for requests on port 8080.
-When a function must be invoked on a container, a POST request is sent to the Executor with the invocation parameters.
-The Executor response will contain the invocation result.

-*... to be expanded ...*
+Serverledge allows user to define and execute functions across distributed nodes located in Edge locations or in Cloud data centers.
+Each Serverledge node serves function invocation requests using a local container pool, so that functions are executed within containers for isolation purposes.
+When Edge nodes are overloaded, Serverledge tries to offload computation to neighbor Edge nodes or to the Cloud.

-## Compilation
+## Building from sources

+1. Check that Golang is correctly installed on your machine.

+1. Download a copy of the source code.

-Build the project from sources:
+1. Build the project:

 	$ make

-## Running locally
+## Running (single node deployment)

 You need an **etcd** server to be up and running.
 To quickly start a local
 server: